 Waste Management Accounting Practices

+Operating on a global scale presents challenges for reporting waste consistently since countries have different reporting requirements.
 In FY2016, we commenced a comprehensive evaluation of our waste management accounting practices and introduced a new approach for sustainability reporting purposes.
-Operating on a global scale presents challenges for reporting waste consistently since countries have different definitions and categories of waste, as well as different reporting requirements.
-With the goal of continuous operational improvement, we refocused our efforts to standardize waste definitions and units of measure across our global brands.
+With the goal of continuous operational improvement, we refocused our efforts to standardize waste definitions, units of measure and densities across our global brands.
 This approach allows for consistent trend analysis and reporting.
-We are currently testing quality controls and FY2016 waste data will be available in the next performance summary.
-For regulatory reporting purposes, we comply with the requirements of the particular country were waste is landed.
+This process was completed in FY2017, accordingly this report includes data for both FY2016 and FY2017 and data disclosed prior to FY2016 is not comparable.
+Therefore, the baseline for the waste reduction goal has been revised to FY2016.
+For regulatory reporting purposes, we comply with the requirements of the particular country where waste is landed.

 Food Discharge at Sea

-We continually evaluate procedures and operations to minimize the volumes of discharges at sea.
+We continually evaluate technologies and operations to minimize the volumes of discharges at sea.

 We continually seek new opportunities to reuse materials and equipment on board or find others who can use items that are in good condition that we no longer need.